Baby Alpaca In The Kitchen: Waiting For Florence On The Farm

 toggle caption

-Top: Breindel (left), Sharron Payne, Blake Sheridan and McKee head over to the goat pen after microchipping an alpaca.
-Left: McKee scans a microchip she just implanted in Geoff the alpaca.
-Right: Luis Morales boards up the chicken coop.
+(Top) Breindel (from left), Sharron Payne, Blake Sheridan and McKee head over to the goat pen after microchipping an alpaca.
+(Left) McKee scans a microchip she just implanted in Geoff the alpaca.
+(Right) Morales boards up the chicken coop.

 Madeline Gray for NPR